dakodadev/bad-video-game-practices/README.md

     e.g. _Assassin's Creed_

 - **Collectables that aren't tracked in an open world game**
     - That's a lot of stuff you want the completionists to pick up, and you're not even going to give them a hand.
-Even worse, some games make you _pay_ for a map of all those items.
+Even worse, some games make you _pay_ (real money) for a map of all those items.

     e.g. _Assassin's Creed_